Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 Significance of NOTA:

-by allowing dissatisfaction to be expressed.
+Encourages voter participation by allowing dissatisfaction to be expressed.

-for an undesirable candidate.
+Prevents forced voting for an undesirable candidate.

-Pushes political parties to field better candidates
+Pushes political parties to field better candidates.

-Maintains secrecy in voting
+Maintains secrecy in voting.

 However, NOTA votes do not impact election results—the candidate with the most votes still wins, even if NOTA receives a high percentage of votes.